coracle-social/pomade/README.md

   payload: {
     inbox: string         // the user's inbox identifier
     pubkey: string        // the user's pubkey
-    options: {
+    items: {
-      otp: string         // a one-time code unique to this option
+      otp: string         // a one-time code unique to this item
       client: string      // 32 byte hex-encoded client pubkey
       threshold: number   // minimum number of shares needed to recover the user's key }[],